-The School of Therapeutic
+The School of Therapeutic Reflexology

-300-HOUR REFLEXOLOGY CERTIFICATION PROGRAM
+PROFESSIONAL REFLEXOLOGY CERTIFICATION PROGRAM

 Students will discover the relationship between foot reflex points and other parts of the body, according to the theories of reflexology.
 They will understand how many people suffer from foot pain and how reflexology can help.
 Instructors will explain the practices of reflexology, what they can and cannot do as a reflexologist, the benefits and contraindications of reflexology.
 The student will learn reflexology techniques including thumb walking and thumb rotating.
 They will understand how the reflexes are mapped onto the feet, and the difference between zones and meridians.